 ARKit, similarly to ARCore, can detect surfaces, both horizontal and vertical.
 It is implemented in a different way, but results are almost the same.
 The developer, thanks to devices camera scan, can access detected surface position and rotation.
 It is given in a different structure and in a different way than in ARCore, but the final result can be the same: position and rotation in Unity structures Vector3 and Quaternion.
 More about detecting surfaces and angles between them can be found on Knights of Unity’s blog.

 Vuforia is developed by an American company called Qualcomma.
 This software development kit is used in many apps in over 130 countries.
 Image Database for Vuforia can be built and accessed in different ways, such as:

 Vuforia SDK allows to track not only one but multiple image targets at the same time within the camera field of view.
 By analyzing connections between characteristic reference points, it is not limited to only 2D space but also 3D.
 A recognized image can be used to generate additional content in a few ways.

-The most common one is displaying a text message about tracked objects, for example: name of the painting or piece of art by downloading data from local or external database, and displaying it onto the camera view.
+The most common one is displaying a text message about tracked objects, for example, name of the painting or piece of art by downloading data from a local or external database and displaying it onto the camera view.
 The source image here isn’t a QR code but an actual existing object.
 Another way to use image detection technology is to generate more advanced objects such as animated models.
 This can be used to show the way animals behave or display a battle scene in a book one is reading.

 Vuforia also allows us to recognise text!
-In the standard version we can access a dictionary with over 100 thousand English words available right away, but developers can also add their own words database.
+In the standard version, we can access a dictionary with over 100 thousand English words available right away, but developers can also add their own words database.